2017 Kia SoulEnlarge Photo

 Soul vs. Fit: performance

-The Kia Soul comes with a choice of two engines, but we recommend against the base 1.6-liter four, with an output of just 130 horsepower, unless you’re getting the 6-speed manual gearbox.
+The Kia Soul comes with a choice of three engines, but we don't recommend the base 1.6-liter inline-4, with an output of just 130 horsepower, unless you’re getting the 6-speed manual gearbox.
 A 6-speed automatic is optional.
-A more powerful 164-hp 2.0-liter, direct-injection four comes only with the automatic.
-Unusually, the larger engine gets better EPA fuel efficiency ratings: 1.6 models are rated at 24 mpg city, 30 highway, 26 combined, while the 2.0 versions come in at 24 mpg city, 31 highway, and 27 combined.
+A more powerful 164-hp 2.0-liter, inline-4 comes only with the automatic and a 201-hp turbo-4 comes with a 7-speed dual-clutch automatic.
+Unusually, the larger engine gets better EPA fuel efficiency ratings: 1.6-liter turbo-4 models are rated at 26 mpg city, 31 highway, 28 combined, while the 2.0 versions come in at 25/30/27 mpg.
 The Soul isn't particularly sporty, but it's quick enough with the larger engine—although tall gearing means frequent downshifts on the highway, and the transmission can hunt on long grades.

-The Honda Fit has only a single engine, a 130-hp 1.5-liter four with a 6-speed manual gearbox as standard.
-Most Fit buyers order the continuously-variable transmission (CVT) that does far better on fuel efficiency, at 33 mpg city, 41 highway, and 36 combined.
+The Honda Fit has only a single engine, a 130-hp 1.5-liter inline-4 with a 6-speed manual gearbox as standard.
+Most Fit buyers order the continuously variable transmission (CVT) that does far better on fuel efficiency, at 33/41/36 mpg.
 That puts the Honda at the head of its class in EPA ratings.
 It's done a decent job of making the CVT tolerable, and the Fit suppresses most exterior noise fairly well even at speeds well above any U.S. speed limit.
 Ride is well-controlled, but the body leans on cornering.

 2016 Honda Fit 5dr HB CVT EX EngineEnlarge Photo